alialrahma/UnityProjects/README.md

 ## Escape Lab
-A lab manager has made an utter mistake and mixed the wrong chemicals and you need to find the gas masks to live!
-This is a two-player (networked) game where players must work collectively to solve a series of puzzle and unlock all boxes to retreive the gas mask.
+A lab manager has made an utter mistake and mixed the wrong chemicals.
+You now need to find the gas masks to live!
+This is a two-player (networked) game where you must work collectively to solve a series of puzzle and unlock all boxes to retreive the gas masks.
 Below are two of the three puzzles I created as part of our team project (with Alia, Manas and Peter) and

 ### Directional Lock Puzzle
 Users must find a clue for a series of colors.
 The correct combination is blue-green-red-yellow-yellow-red and the red light in the bottom right becomes green when solved correctly.